Offline

 These are a few key terms and concepts you may need to reference when working with offline maps:

-• Style pack: A style pack contains a map style and the non-tile resources it depends upon, including loaded sources, fonts, and sprites.
+- Style pack: A style pack contains a map style and the non-tile resources it depends upon, including loaded sources, fonts, sprites, and 3d models.
 Collectively, these resources are used to transform map data stored in tiles into a rendered map with a particular look and feel.
 Style packs are identified by their style URL.
-Style packs are stored in the disk cache that is employed during normal online map use, but their resources are not subject to the processes that typically remove objects from the cache to control its size.

 Limits